-- 43. Treasury management risk is the risk of loss of capital to the council.
+- 37. Treasury management risk is the risk of loss of capital to the council.
 To minimise this risk, the council uses credit rating information when considering who to lend to.
-Capita Asset Services provide the council with credit rating updates from all three ratings agencies Standard & Poors, Fitch and Moodys. - 44.
+Link Asset Services provide the council with credit rating updates from all three ratings agencies Standard & Poors, Fitch and Moodys. - 38.
 The council will not use the approach suggested by CIPFA of using the lowest rating from all three rating agencies in evaluating investment opportunity.
 This is because adopting this approach could leave the council with too few counterparties for the strategy to be workable.
-Instead, counterparty investment limits will be set by reference to all of the assigned ratings. - 45.
-Credit rating information is supplied by Capita Asset Services, our treasury consultants.
-Any counterparty failing to meet the minimum required criteria (Table 5 below) would be omitted from the counterparty list.
+Instead, counterparty investment limits will be set by reference to all of the assigned ratings.

+- 39. Where counterparties fail to meet the minimum required criteria (Table 5 below) they will be omitted from the counterparty list.
 Any rating changes and rating watches (notification of a rating change) are provided to officers almost immediately after they occur and this information is considered before any deal is entered into.
-Extreme market movements may result in a downgrade of an institution or removal from the council's lending list. - 46.
+Extreme market movements may result in a downgrade of an institution or removal from the council's lending list. - 40.
 Additional requirements under the CIPFA Treasury Management Code require the council to supplement the credit rating data with operational market information such as credit default swaps (CDS), negative watches and outlooks, which are considered when assessing the security of counterparties.
-This additional information is used so that the council does not rely solely on the current credit ratings of counterparties. - 47.
+This additional information is used so that the council does not rely solely on the current credit ratings of counterparties. - 41.
 Where it is felt the council would benefit from utilising government guarantees provided by countries with an AAA rating, the council may lend to institutions covered by such guarantees.
-Any decision to lend in this way will be subject to consultation with and the agreement of the cabinet member responsible for finance.
+Any decision to lend in this way will be subject to consultation with the agreement of the cabinet member responsible for finance.